You are here

 The canned tuna industry is over 100 years old.
 Tuna canning began in the early 1900s to produce a substitute for canned sardines, and canned tuna quickly grew into one of the most popular seafood products in the United States.
-Currently canned tuna is the second most frequently consumed seafood product in the U.S. at 2.7 pounds per person per year.
-The U.S. catches less than 1% of the worldwide tuna harvest.
-Over half of the U.S. catch is albacore with approximately 26 million pounds landed each year from 2004-10.
-Bigeye and yellowfin are also harvested commercially in the U.S. in significant quantities.
-About 400 million pounds of canned tuna is imported into the U.S. from other countries each year.
-The major suppliers of canned tuna to the U.S include Thailand, Philippines, Ecuador and Indonesia.
-Imports of fresh and frozen tuna are primarily yellowfin tuna.
+About 300 million pounds of canned tuna is imported into the U.S. from other countries each year.
+The major suppliers of canned tuna to the U.S include Thailand, Philippines, Ecuador, Vietnam and Indonesia.
 The 5 main commercial tuna species are described below.

 - Primarily sold in canned tuna as ‘white’ tuna meat.

 - Most of the canned albacore is caught in the open waters of the Pacific.

 - Pacific Albacore can live up to 12 years and can grow to 80 pounds in the open ocean.

 - U.S. caught albacore is primarily from the Pacific Coast but it is also caught in the Atlantic Ocean.
 It can be sold as fresh packed canned tuna or in loins.

 - Primarily sold as canned tuna and labeled as ‘light’ tuna.